thogiti/thogiti.github.io/_posts/2024-12-26-RPC-Execution-Queueing-theory-Solana-fee-markets-transaction-pipeline.md

 A local fee market can do more than passively queue up high-fee traffic—it can also reject (or heavily delay) transactions that pay below a certain fee floor $f$.
 By dynamically adjusting $f$, Solana can keep $\lambda_2$ in check.

-A straightforward way to do this is with a **threshold-based control**:
+A straightforward way to do this is with a [threshold-based control](https://hal.science/hal-04666859/document):

 1. Track the sum of queue lengths across all stages: